Activity from matroids to rooted trees and beyond: Some background and motivating results

 \end{theorem}

 All these definitions are also valid for a semimatroid.
 An (affine) hyperplane arrangement defines the semilattice of flats of a semimatroid by considering all the non-empty intersection sets of hyperplanes.
 So, for simplicity, instead to say basis of the semimatroid defined by an arrangement we say basis of the arrangement.
 Similarly, whenever we need to say the basis of the semimatroid defined by NBC sets we say NBC basis and so on.
 For details on semimatroids see Ardila \cite{Ardila}.
+The following theorem is a classic result, see for example Crapo \cite{Crapo}, Tutte, and Zaslavsky's Theorem in the vocabulary of regions.

-\begin{theorem} The Tutte polynomial of an arrangement restricted to $y=0$ gives the activity polynomial, i.e., $\alpha(x)=\Tutte_A(x,0)=\sum_{i=0}^na_ix^i$.
-Furthermore, these hold: \begin{enumerate} \item The activity polynomial is related to the characteristic polynomial $\chi$ by $\alpha(x)=(-1)^{n-1}\chi(1-x)$.
+\begin{theorem} The Tutte polynomial of an arrangement $A$ restricted to $y=0$ gives the activity polynomial, i.e., $\alpha(x)=\Tutte_A(x,0)=\sum_{i=0}^na_ix^i$.
+Furthermore, these hold: \begin{enumerate} \item the activity polynomial is related to the characteristic polynomial $\chi$ by

 \item The coefficient $a_i$ is equal to the number of NBC bases of activity $i$ of the arrangement. \item The value $\alpha(0)$ gives the number of bounded regions of the arrangements and the number of NBC bases of activity \textsf{0} of the arrangement.